What is a sustainability issue?

 - Carbon reduction

-- Plastics & ocean pollution
+- Plastics and ocean pollution

 - Global mega trends